shafayetShafee/code-fullscreen/README.md

 # Code-fullscreen Extension For Quarto

-Adds a fullscreen button in the code blocks in revealjs slides and html documents.
+`code-fullscreen` is [Quarto](https://quarto.org/) filter that adds a fullscreen button in the code blocks in revealjs slides and html documents.

 [`View live demo`](https://shafayetshafee.github.io/code-fullscreen/example_revealjs.html)